margelo/react-native-bignumber/README.md

 </a>

 This library is supported by [**Exodus**](https://exodus.com).
-Send, receive, and exchange Bitcoin and 160+ cryptocurrencies with ease on the world's leading Desktop, Mobile and Hardware crypto wallets
+Send, receive, and exchange Bitcoin and 160+ cryptocurrencies with ease on the world's leading Desktop, Mobile and Hardware crypto wallets: [exodus.com](https://www.exodus.com/)

 ## Adopting at scale